odoo/documentation/content/legal/terms/partnership.rst

 for the duration of this agreement only, as long as:

 - There is no possible confusion that the service is provided by PARTNER, not ODOO;
-- PARTNER does not use the word “Odoo” in their company name, product name, domain name, and does not register any trademark that includes it.
+- PARTNER does not use the word "Odoo" in their company name, product name, domain name, and does not register any trademark that includes it.

 Both Parties shall refrain from harming the brand image and reputation of the other Party,